No sound or audio from the source device when connected to the TV with an HDMI cable

 - Select External Inputs → HDMI signal format → select the appropriate HDMI 1 - 4 → Standard format.

-- Set the audio output setting of the source device to output a compatible audio signal.
+- Check the audio output settings of your source device to ensure it's set to output a compatible audio signal.

 If the issue still occurs, repair may be required.
 Go to Product Repair.